Dissipation induced extended-localized transition

-{\em Experimental realization.---} In Ref.~\cite{Wang1}, the authors have proposed a highly feasible experimental setup to realize the quasiperiodic mosaic model based on optical Raman lattices~\cite{XJLiu,BSong,LZhang,ZWu}.
+{\em Experimental realization.---} Ref.~\cite{Wang1} has proposed realizing the quasiperiodic mosaic model based on optical Raman lattices~\cite{XJLiu,BSong,LZhang,ZWu}.
 They constructed a spin-1/2 system using two hyperfine states $|\!\uparrow\rangle=|F_1,m_{F1}\rangle$ and $|\!\downarrow\rangle=|F_2,m_{F2}\rangle$, and mapped the spin-up (spin-down) lattice sites to the odd (even) sites [see Fig.~\ref{05}].
 They applied the Raman coupling via a standing wave field and a plane wave to generate the spin-dependent primary lattice $V_p(x)\sigma_z=V_1\cos(2k_px+\phi_p)\sigma_z$, and three standing wave fields together to generate a secondary quasiperiodic lattice $V_s(x)=V_2\cos(2k_sx+\phi_s)$ only for spin-down atoms.
 As the depth of the primary lattice significantly exceeds that of the secondary lattice ($V_1\gg V_2$), we will proceed to discuss the realization of the dissipation operator below, with the secondary lattice's impact considered negligible.
 We will primarily focus on discussing the realization of the case with $\alpha=0$ by introducing the auxiliary lattice~\cite{PZoller1,PZoller2,PZoller3,PZoller4}.
 An arbitrary phase $\alpha$ can be achieved, for instance, through an array of resonators coupled by superconducting qubits~\cite{Yusipov,Marcos}.

 Fig.~\ref{05}(a) shows the realization of the pairwise dissipator with $l=1$.
 By coherently coupling two nearly degenerate levels in the system to an auxiliary site in between with antisymmetric Rabi frequencies $\pm \Omega$, which can be obtained by controlling the wavelength of the driving laser to match that of the primary lattice, one can achieve the annihilation part of the dissipative operator.
 Decay back to the lower sites occurs through spontaneous emission, and this process is isotropic, leading to the form of the creation operator being symmetric~\cite{PZoller1,PZoller2,PZoller3,PZoller4}.
 In this way, one can realize the jump operator of the form $(c^{\dagger}_j+c^{\dagger}_{j+1})(c_j-c_{j+1})$.